 - The destruction of Zeal in Chrono Trigger results in the floating kingdom falling from the sky.
 Between Lavos generally causing havoc and chunks of islands falling from near-orbit, the world is destroyed and flooded.
 It gets better, though.
 In fact, it's implied that the disaster is what ends the Ice Age, in the same way that Lavos's arrival started it... which qualifies for this trope as well.

 - In Lufia II Doom Fortress was used to attempt to destroy Parcelyte as a last ditch effort by Daos.

 - In the standard ending of Cave Story, the entire floating island crashes to the ground after defeating the final boss.
 In the Good Ending, defeating the Perfect Run Final Boss will save the island from falling.

 - Final Fantasy VII: In the double-decker city Midgar, one of the villains manages to drop a large section of the affluent layer of the city above onto the slums below, killing hundreds of people.

-- The nation of Ankara uses this method to destroy its Shell 5 rival Janam in Septerra Core, slamming the continent into the base of Shell 3.
+- In Septerra Core, the nation of Ankara uses this method to destroy its Shell 5 rival Janam, slamming the continent into the base of Shell 3.

 - The Solarian tethered sky colony Etrenank in Xenogears smashes into the surface and erupts into a nuclear fireball after Id shoots it down For the Evil.
 Its counterpart and rival Shevat suffers a similar fate off-screen, but remains somewhat intact on the surface.